parsiya/eslinter/README.md

 2. Move ESLinter to the bottom of your extension list in the Extender tab.
 3. ESLinter should be able to see requests created by other extensions.

-## Bugs
+## Common Bugs
-The extension is currently in Beta and has bugs.
 Make a Github issue if you encounter a bug.
 Please use the Bug issue template and fill it as much as you can.
-Be sure to remove any identifying information from the paths in the config file.
+Be sure to remove any identifying information from the config file.

 ### Supported Platforms
-ESLinter was developed and testing on Windows and Burp 2.1.
+ESLinter was developed and tested on Windows and Burp 2.1.
 It should work on most platforms.
+If it does not please make a Github issue.

 ### The Connection to the Database Is Not Closed
-In other words, you cannot delete the database if you unload the extension.
+You cannot delete the database if you unload the extension.

 Workaround: